-NLIHC's State and Local Policy Innovations team, formerly known as the End Rental Arrears to Stop Evictions (ERASE) project, tracks and supports state and local policies pertaining to NLIHC's mission, especially as they relate to tenant protections and other measures to promote stable housing and housing choice.
+NLIHC's State and Local Policy Innovations team tracks and supports state and local policies pertaining to NLIHC's mission, especially as they relate to tenant protections and other measures to promote stable housing and housing choice.
 The State and Local team also periodically publishes reports on best practices and relevant research findings.
 To learn more, contact outreach@nlihc.org.